 1974 – Housing Court created to speed enforcement of code violations by landlords.

 1975 – A new zoning code linked zoning to present use.
 The area is rediscovered as a popular neighborhood, and there is an increased demand for houses and apartments.
-Neighborhood newspaper, City East, published.
-Morrison Park is established and Mayor Tom Ryan dedicates the replanting by the Park-Culver Association.
+Neighborhood newspaper, City East, begins publishing.
+Morrison Park is established and Mayor Tom Ryan dedicates the parts planting by the Park-Culver Association.

 1985 – The city notified area residents that, due to Can of Worms re-construction and sound barrier project, that they would be losing land and/or property.
-Prior to these in-person visits by City reps, all communication related to re-construction indicated it would only affect properties east of Winton Road.
-These meetings and many individual meetings with both the state and city resulted in many homeowners losing less property than originally announced, and saving one garage.
+Prior to in-person visits by City reps, all communication related to re-construction indicated it would only affect properties east of Winton Road.
+These meetings and many individual meetings with both the state and city resulted in many homeowners losing less property than originally announced.

 1987 – Zoning sub-group formed within CHAP21 to focus on zoning issues.

-1988 –The Can of Worms construction project, and the ensuing issues that directly affect our neighborhood, becomes a key focus for the NA.
+1988 –The Can of Worms construction project, and the ensuing issues that directly affect our neighborhood, become a focus for the Neighborhood Association.

 2000 – Natalie Frame and Mark Ritter named co-chairs of the CHAP21 NA.

 2007 – Mark Ritter steps down as co-chair after serving for 7 years.
-John Rudy named replacement co-chair
+John Rudy named as co-chair

 2008 – Natalie Frame steps down after 8 years of serving as co-chair.
 Co-Chair positions changed to President and Vice President.
-John Rudy remains on the CHAP21 board as President of the CHAP21 neighborhood association.
+John Rudy remains on the CHAP21 board as President.

 April 2009 – Tom Hasman elected President of CHAP21 NA.